 Airport City: Portland, Maine Pick-Up Location: Downtown Portland or Camden, Maine Pick-Up Time: 9:30 am

-Airport City: Portland, Maine Drop-Off Location: Portland Airport or Downtown Portland Drop-Off Time: 12:30 pm
+Airport City: Portland, Maine Drop-Off Location: Portland Airport, Downtown Portland, or Rockland Drop-Off Time: 12:30 pm

 Travelers Take Note